FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 when the server does not implement the provisioning method.
-EAP peers therefore MUST track which provisioning methods have been tried, and not repeat the same method to the same EAP server when receiving a NAK.
+EAP peers therefore MUST track which provisioning methods have been tried, and not repeat the same method to the same EAP server when receiving a an EAP Nak.
 EAP peers MUST rate limit attempts at provisioning, in order to avoid overloading the server.

 Another way for provisioning to fail is when the new credentials do